(forthcoming 2020) Philosophers Abroad: The Meaning of Travel. Oxford University Press.

 How can we think more deeply about our travels?
 Part philosophical ramble, part travelogue, this popular monograph traverses the places where philosophy and travel intersect.
 It investigates Michel de Montaigne on otherness, John Locke on cannibals, and Henry Thoreau on wilderness.
 We discover the dark side of maps, how the philosophy of space fuelled mountain tourism, and ask whether intergalactic travel will affect human significance in a leviathan universe.

-The first study of British absolute time theories, the view that time is a kind of mind-independent thing.
-It covers British philosophy from the 1640s to the 1730s, and advances new readings of many thinkers, including Henry More, Walter Charleton, Isaac Barrow, Isaac Newton, John Locke, Samuel Clarke, and John Jackson.
+This scholarly monograph provides the first study of British absolute time theories, the view that time is a kind of mind-independent thing.
+It covers British philosophy from the 1640s to the 1730s, advancing new – and controversial! – readings of many thinkers, including Henry More, Walter Charleton, Isaac Barrow, Isaac Newton, John Locke, Samuel Clarke, and John Jackson.

-The first book on the metaphysics of neglected early modern women philosophers, discussing causation, natural laws, identity, freedom, and many other issues.
+This edited collection offers the first sustained study of the metaphysics of neglected early modern women philosophers, discussing causation, natural laws, identity, freedom, and many other issues.
 It covers Anna Maria van Schurman, Elisabeth of Bohemia, Margaret Cavendish, Anne Conway, Damaris Masham, Mary Astell, Catharine Cockburn, and Émilie du Chatelet.

 Reviewed in: Notre Dame Philosophical Reviews (2018), Journal of the History of Philosophy 57 (2019: 167-168), the Times Literary Supplement (2019).